Service Level Agreement: What Every SaaS Buyer Needs to Know

 5. Uptime guarantee

-An uptime guarantee will be included in an SLA by the vendor.
-It will provide a clear expectation of the level of availability and performance the SaaS vendor is committing to deliver.
+The vendor will include an uptime guarantee in an SLA.
+It will provide a clear expectation of the availability and performance the SaaS vendor is committing to deliver.

 The uptime guarantee might change depending on the product and vendor, and it is typically negotiated and agreed upon between the vendor and the customer.